 Precursor incidents may be called close calls or near-misses.

 For a more in-depth discussion about precursor incidents, CLICK HERE.

-Now that we understand the definition of an incident, we need to find the best way to perform an incident investigation?
+Now that we understand the definition of an incident, we must find the best way to perform an incident investigation.

-Even simple investigations have a minimum set of simple incident investigation best practices to achieve investigation success.
+Even simple investigations have a minimum set of simple incident investigation best practices to succeed.
 What are these best practices?
 CLICK HERE for an article that explains them.

-Is that minimum set of best practices is just too much?
+Is that minimum set of best practices just too much?
 Then you have two choices:

 Here are some tips for collecting better evidence:

 For more information on interviewing and evidence collection training, CLICK HERE.